Sifchain/sifnode/test/integration/README.md

  Don't use exampleenv.sh itself, make a copy modify the variables to match your setup.

+Don't mix this with vagrantenv.sh; use one or the other in a shell.

 ## Github actions

 See [the github action file](../../.github/workflows/integrationtest.yml) for the description of what's executed in the integration test environment.